bernatferragut/FutureWeb-blog/_posts/03-03-18-FW-CryptoWallet Part One.md

 share: true
 ---

-# CryptoWallet: You have to take the power back - Part One
+# You have to take the power back - Part One

 > You made it you bought different Altcoins and Bitcoins...now you have to track them